bokand/bokand.github.io/web_viewports_explainer.md

 ### bokan@chromium.org

 This document attempts to summarize and explain viewport concepts on the web and provide common definitions we can use to communicate about them.
-I've attempted to keep this browser agnostic, making definitions applicable across browsers and then documenting and explaining the differences between how browsers implement these definitions.
+It also compares behavior across the major browsers on various related features.
+I've attempted to keep this browser agnostic, making the definitions applicable across browsers and then documenting and explaining the differences between how browsers implement these definitions.
 My intent is to make this a live document, constantly refreshed to reflect the current state of the world.

 All sizes in this document are, unless otherwise noted, in CSS pixels.